ntpinckney/trackmypills/README.md

 ## 📥 Manual Installation (APK)

-Since TrackMyPills is not on the Play Store, you'll need to install it manually.
+Since TrackMyPills is not on Google's Play Store, you'll need to install it manually if you want to use it.
 Here's how:

 1. Download the latest APK [here](#).
 2. Enable "Install from unknown sources" in your device settings.